holser/openstack-summit-paris-2014/markdown/12-Deployment.md

 		-	enabled by 0 location constraint ("unbanning")
 		-	clones started locally
 		-	primitives started only once
-- Tuning of sql drivers: mysqldb driver with read timeout
+- Tuning of sql drivers
 - Short kernel tcp keepalives

 Note: Speaker - Vladimir Kuklin:

-Our initial implementation of service provider and deployment workflow  was not perfect as it was triggering restarts not only for the services on the particular node being deployed but globally, e.g. for clone resources each resource was restarted.
+Our initial implementation of service provider and deployment workflow was not perfect as it was triggering restarts not only for the services on the particular node being deployed but globally.
 So we switched to asymmetric pacemaker cluster which does not start services by default.
 Then we refactored service provider to perform actions locally using pacemaker location constraints for start and stop actions.
-For example, to enable a service somewhere we set zero location score for the particular node which we call "unbanning" of the node.
 In order to make service actions local-wise we altered status method behaviour depending on the type of resource.
-If resource is a primitive, then we check if it is already started in the cluster and if it is true, we "unban" it and silently exit.
-If  it is false, we wait for status change.
-If it is a clone or master/slave resource then we check local status of the resource do ban/unban and wait for status to change
-Also in order to make deployment stable enough, we added short kernel TCP keepalives to kill hanging connections in less than a minute along with read timeout set for SQL connections to make driver reconnect after a minute.
+If resource is a primitive, then we check its status globally.
+For cloned resources we check status locally.
+Also in order to make deployment stable enough, we added short kernel TCP keepalives to kill hanging connections in less than a minute along with timeouts tuning for SQL.
 # Corosync/pacemaker manifests: part 3 - HA scalability

 - Multicast problems =>